AdobeDocs/acrobat-services-learn.en/help/usecases/searching.md

 module.exports = { makeOCR, makeOCRPost };
 ```

-You need the Acrobat Services Node SDK and the mongoose, pdf-parse, and fs modules and your document model schema.
+You need the [!DNL Acrobat Services] Node SDK and the mongoose, pdf-parse, and fs modules and your document model schema.
 These modules are necessary to save the content of the transformed file to a MongoDB database.

 Now create two functions: makeOCR to display the uploaded form and then makeOCRPost for processing the uploaded document.
 Save the original form to a database, then save the transformed form to the output folder of your application.